SergiDataAnalyst/Projects/README.md

 I've worked with small businesses before, analyzing their data and building custom business analysis reports to help them make sense of their operations.
 I love being able to take complicated data and turning it into something that everyone can understand.
 Think of me as the data whisperer, taming the wildest spreadsheets with just a few clicks.
 </p>
 <p>
-In short, I'm a mad scientist with a passion for AI and Data Analytics a love for the great outdoors.
+In short, I'm a mad scientist with a passion for AI and Data Analytics and a love for nature and the outdoors.
 If you're looking for someone to help you make sense of your data, look no further.
-I'm your guy!
 </p>
 <div style="display:flex; justify-content:center; gap:20px;">
   <video width="315" height="560" controls>